Aug 4, 2025

 What if you could earn thousands of dollars in tax-free income each year legally?
 Thanks to the Augusta Rule, you can rent out your home for up to 14 days per year and exclude that income from your taxes.

+This strategy works particularly well for LLC owners, S-Corp shareholders, consultants, and freelancers who work from home or run lean teams.
 Let’s dive into how you can maximize this tax strategy while staying compliant.

 You don’t pay any taxes on rental income earned under the Augusta Rule (up to 14 days per year).
+This could easily amount to $3,000–$10,000+ per year, depending on fair market rent.

 If you own a business, you can rent your home to your business for meetings, training sessions, or corporate retreats.
 The business deducts this as an expense, reducing taxable income.